 I love serving cheese boards when we have guests.
 They’re easy to make, can be prepared in advance, don’t require heating, and guests absolutely demolish them by the end of the evening.

 December is a fun time to make a festive Christmas Cheese Board, adorned with seasonal cheeses and red and green garnishes like berries and olives.

 And the best part about cheese boards is that they are entirely customizable!
 I’ll go through some traditional board building elements below, but feel free to do what you like.

-How to choose cheese for a cheese board
+Which cheese is best for a cheese board?

 Traditional cheese boards start with three varieties of cheese: one hard cheese, one soft cheese, and one blue cheese.